rafalkaron/rafalkaron.github.io/content/_index.md

 ## Coder

 I am a self-taught coder.
-Currently, I develop my side projects on my own and collaborate with software developers at work.
-My IDE of choice is **Visual Studio Code**.
-I can quit **Vim** if needed.
+Currently, I develop my side projects independently and collaborate with software developers at work.
+My IDE of choice is **Visual Studio Code**, though I can switch to **Vim** and quit it if needed.

-I won't lie, I prompt AI for inspiration from time to time.
-I've found it extremely helpful for composing shell scripts that run in my homelab.
+I won't lie—I prompt AI for inspiration from time to time.
+I have found it extremely helpful for composing shell scripts that run in my homelab and for GitHub Actions.

 ### Technologies